Skip to content

 Authenticate

-The CLI authenticates by asking the backend to mint a device code and pointing you at the web UI to approve it.
-There is no password to type into the terminal — the browser session is the source of trust.
+The CLI authenticates with the backend over OAuth 2.1 (PKCE-S256) with a localhost loopback redirect.
+There is no password to type into the terminal; the browser session is the source of trust.

 Sign in